 By: Dr. Mohamed Abdulzaher

-When humans are unable to face any of the future challenges, they quickly look into the technologies of the Fourth Industrial Revolution and what can be offered in providing solutions to some of the big problems facing humans.
+When humans are unable to face any of the future challenges, they quickly look into the technologies of the Fourth Industrial Revolution and what can be offered in providing solutions to some of the big problems facing humans,

-Artificial intelligence can be counted on early detection of many diseases, including cancer.
+Artificial intelligence technologies can be counted on early detection of many diseases, including cancer.
 According to Nature Methods magazine, Scientists have used artificial intelligence to predict how cancers will progress and evolve.
 This could help doctors to create the most effective treatment for each patient.
 A team led by the Institute of Cancer Research London (ICR) and the University of Edinburgh developed a new technique known as Revolver (Repeated Evolution of Cancer).
 This picks out patterns in DNA mutation within cancers and uses the information to forecast future genetic changes.
 (BBC).

 Since December 2019 outbreak of the #coronavirus (COVID-19) in China, the world is facing much of fear and anxiety